seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 });
 {% endhighlight %}

-In case of `POST` request we need to write some logic.
+In case of `POST` request, we need to write some logic.
 We expect a new task from the request body.
 If there is a `task` field in the request body, we get it, store in `$tasks` array and return `201` response (`Created`).
 If there is no such field as a bad request and return an appropriate response:

 {% highlight php %}
 <?php